Vavřinec (Kutná Hora District): Etymology

-The village was named after the patron of the original Romanesque church that stood here – Saint Lawrence (svatý Vavřinec).
+The village of Vavřinec was named after the patron of the original Romanesque church that stood here – Saint Lawrence (svatý Vavřinec).

 Geography

 Vavřinec is located about 17 km west of Kutná Hora and 39 km southeast of Prague.
 It lies in the Upper Sázava Hills.
 The highest point is the hill Dubina at 440 m above sea level.
-The Výrovka River flows through the municipality and supplies the Vavřinecký Pond, which is the largest body of water in the district.
+The Výrovka River flows through the municipality and supplies the fishpond Vavřinecký rybník, which is the largest body of water in the district.
 There are also several other fishponds.

 History

 The first written mention of Vavřinec is from 1318.
 The settlement and the local church were founded in the 14th century by monks from the Sázava Monastery.

 Transport

 The village of Chmeliště is located on the railway line Kolín–Ledečko.
-In the municipal territory is also the train station Hatě, which serves the neighbouring village of Hatě.
+In the municipal territory is also the train station Hatě, which serves the neighbouring village of Hatě within Bečváry.